 Top five call blocking home phones

 Tackle nuisance calls by buying a new cordless home phone with call blocking features.
-Here are the best and the worst, chosen by Which? experts.
+Here are the best as chosen by our experts.

-Below we’ve listed five great call blocking cordless phones that can help curb nuisance calls.
-And that's not all - these handsets also impressed in our home phone lab tests and all offer fantastic call quality and excellent cordless coverage.
-B
+Below, we’ve listed five great call blocking cordless phones that can help curb nuisance calls.
+And that's not all – these handsets also impressed in our home phone lab tests, and all offer fantastic call quality and excellent cordless coverage.

 Best call blocking home phones